Best Forensic Psychology Programs in California

 Online Learning - Visit Website

-National University's Master of Science in Forensic Psychology offers an innovative online program designed for professionals seeking advanced understanding of human behavior in legal and criminal justice contexts.
-The 30-credit, 16-month program provides flexible learning with weekly course starts and no scheduled lecture hours.
-Students can choose between a general forensic psychology specialization or threat assessment track, gaining critical skills in research, ethical practice, and psychological assessment within forensic settings.
-Doctoral faculty provide personalized mentoring, ensuring high-quality education for those interested in roles involving psychological expertise in legal environments.
+National University's Master of Science in Forensic Psychology is a 100% online program designed for professionals seeking expertise in human behavior within legal and criminal justice systems.
+This 30-credit, 16-month program offers flexible learning with weekly course starts and no scheduled lecture hours.
+Students can choose between general forensic psychology or threat assessment specializations, gaining skills in research, ethical practice, and psychological assessment.
+Doctoral faculty provide personalized mentoring for those pursuing roles requiring psychological expertise in forensic environments.
+No entrance exam is required for admission to this master's level program.

 Master's - Master of Science in Forensic Psychology (General Forensic Psychology)